csev/dj4e/assn/dj4e_install52.md

 <center><img src="dj4e_install/pyaw_404.png" alt="An image showing a 404 Not found response" style="border: 1px black solid;"></center>

 This page is a "404 Error" which means that Django could not find a route in your application for the "empty path".
-Because you have `DEBUG = true` in your `mysite/mysite/settings.py`, Django tells you have not yet told it how to route the "empty path" *and* it tells you all the paths it knows how to route.
+Because you have `DEBUG = True` in your `~/django_projects/mysite/mysite/settings.py`, Django tells you that have not yet told it how to route the "empty path" *and* it tells you all the paths it knows how to route.

 This 404 error is OK at this point in the tutorial.
-Later we will add a route in `mysite/mysite/urls.py` for the "empty path" - but for now we can change the URL to add `polls` to route to the application that you just created.
+Later we will add a route in `~/django_projects/mysite/mysite/urls.py` for the "empty path" - but for now we can change the URL to add `polls` to route to the application that you just created.

     (your-account).pythonanywhere.com/polls